- med kartofler - sovs og surt!

 "Frikadelle" is a must and a tradition

-buffet lunch table together with numerous
+at the cold buffet lunch table together with

-other pork dishes.
+numerous other pork dishes.

 You can also buy various ready-made "Frikadeller"